Last Updated: September 25, 2022

 Sun Soul needs a lot of changes to make it work.
 Adding the Optional Class Features helps, but it is nowhere near enough.
 The core issue with the subclass is that the features are usually at best equivalent to just attacking and using Flurry of Blows.
 Here are some suggested fixes:

-- Radiant Sun Bolt: You may replace any unarmed strike with a Radiant Sun Bolt attack, allow the monk to use either Dexterity or Wisdom for attack and damage rather than locking them into Dexterity, and increase the range by 10 feet every time the Martial Arts die increase, up to a maximum of of 60 feet at level 17.
+- Radiant Sun Bolt: You may replace any unarmed strike with a Radiant Sun Bolt attack, allow the monk to use either Dexterity or Wisdom for attack and damage rather than locking them into Dexterity, and increase the range by 10 feet every time the Martial Arts die increases, up to a maximum of of 60 feet at level 17.
 This allows the Monk to attack with their Bonus Action without spending Ki, allows them to build around Wisdom to focus on special features instead of just punching, and to function at range greater than the movement speed of nearly everything in the Monster Manual.

 - Searing Arc Strike: Instead of using Burning Hands, this is a 15-foot cone which deals 1d8+Wisdom Modifier damage, and activating it costs no Ki.
 The Monk may spend Ki to enhance the effects, adding 1d8 damage and +5 feet to the size of the cone, up to a maximum number of Ki points equal to half their monk level.
 This gives the monk an inexpensive way to handle multiple foes, and the ability to expand the cone keeps the feature meaningful at high levels once Searing Sunburst comes online.
-Adding the Monk’s Wisdom modifier as a flat damage bonus helps keeps the damage roughly consistent if you don’t spend Ki to improve the effects.
+Adding the Monk’s Wisdom modifier as a flat damage bonus helps keep the damage roughly consistent if you don’t spend Ki to improve the effects.

 - Searing Sunburst: Change the base damage to 2d6+Wisdom Modifier.